Of Mice and Men Quotes: Exploring Themes and Character Through Language

 1. "Guys like us, that work on ranches, are the loneliest guys in the world." - George Milton

 This opening statement sets the stage for the entire novella.
-It immediately establishes the pervasive theme of loneliness, a feeling deeply felt by the migrant workers, especially those, like George, who are forced to wander from ranch to ranch in search of work.
+Even so, it immediately establishes the pervasive theme of loneliness, a feeling deeply felt by the migrant workers, especially those, like George, who are forced to wander from ranch to ranch in search of work.
 This quote isn't merely a statement of fact; it's a declaration of the inherent isolation experienced by individuals marginalized by society and economic hardship.
 The word "guys" underscores the universality of this loneliness, affecting all those in their situation, regardless of individual differences.

 2. "A guy needs somebody—to be near him." - Candy